 Location & Directions to Ischgl

-The wellness and design hotel madlein▪ lies idyllically in the municipality of Ischgl in the West-Austrian province of Tyrol.
+The wellness and design hotel madlein▪ is located idyllically in the municipality of Ischgl in the West-Austrian province of Tyrol.
 In former times “Iscla”, as the inhabitants called Ischgl, was a purely alpine farming region, secluded from other areas.
 Things changed dramatically with the development of winter sports - mainly due to the fantastic location of Ischgl in the middle of the Silvretta Mountains.
 This impressive mountain landscape ticks all the right boxes for a fabulous holiday in the Alps, especially during the cold season.

 Holidays in the Tyrolean Mountains: The Hotel madlein▪ in Ischgl Austria